 Examples of existing Payment APIs for P2P transfers include:

 TransferWise – A P2P money transfer service that allows for foreign students and corporations to transact money globally.

 Square Cash – A free P2P repayment platform owned by Square.
 It’s basically a credit card processing and payment solutions enterprise for organizations.

 Venmo – It is a payment platform used for P2P repayments within the Venmo phone app or within Venmo’s internet site.

 Dwolla – It enables real-time repayments by providing a real-time payments system to participants in the financial scene.

-Popmoney by Fiserv is a P2P repayments platform for customers and a P2P payments integration solution for financial firms.
+Popmoney by Fiserv is a P2P repayment platform for customers and a P2P payment integration solution for financial firms.